The Rules of Badminton

 2.3.1 The skirt, or simulation of feathers in synthetic materials, shall replace natural feathers.

 2.3.2 The base shall be as described in Law 2.2.5.

 2.3.3 Measurements and weight shall be as in Laws 2.2.2, 2.2.3 and 2.2.6.
 However, because of the difference in the specific gravity and other properties of synthetic materials in comparison with feathers, a variation of up to 10 per cent shall be acceptable.

 2.4 Subject to there being no variation in the general design, speed and flight of the shuttle, modifications in the above specifications may be made with the approval of the Member Association concerned, in places where atmospheric conditions due to either altitude or climate make the standard shuttle unsuitable.

 3.1 To test a shuttle, a player shall use a full underhand stroke which makes contact with the shuttle over the back boundary line.
 The shuttle shall be hit at an upward angle and in a direction parallel to the side lines.

-3.2 A shuttle of correct speed will land not less than 530 mm and not more than 990 mm short of the other back boundary line as per the diagram below.
+3.2 A shuttle of correct speed will land not less than 530 mm and not more than 990 mm short of the other back boundary line.

-4.1 The racket shall be a frame not exceeding 680 mm in overall length and 230 mm in overall width consisting of the main parts described in Laws 4.1.1 to 4.1.5
+4.1 The racquet shall be a frame not exceeding 680 mm in overall length and 230 mm in overall width consisting of the main parts described in Laws 4.1.1 to 4.1.5 .

-4.1.1 The handle is the part of the racket intended to be gripped by a player.
+4.1.1 The handle is the part of the racquet intended to be gripped by a player.

-4.1.2 The stringed area is the part of the racket with which it is intended that a player hits the shuttle.
+4.1.2 The stringed area is the part of the racquet with which it is intended that a player hits the shuttle.